JorritMontijn/UniversalProbeFinder/README.md

 \
 Please read the manual for more information: https://github.com/JorritMontijn/UniversalProbeFinder/blob/main/UserGuide_UniversalProbeFinder.pdf \
 \
+**Note on submodules:** If you get the message "Unrecognized function or variable", then you are probably missing the zetatest submodule, which contains some dependencies.
+Submodules are not always automatically installed.
+It will *not* include the zetatest submodule if:
-**Note:** if you click "Code" and then download the code as a .zip, it will *not* include the zetatest submodule, so you will have to install it yourself manually in the zetatest subfolder from here: https://github.com/JorritMontijn/zetatest.
-If you clone the repository using git, you can include the submodule if you use "git clone --recurse-submodules https://github.com/JorritMontijn/UniversalProbeFinder".
+- you click "Code" and then download the code as a .zip,
+- you clone the repository using git and do not add the recurse-submodule flag.
+Instead use: "git clone --recurse-submodules https://github.com/JorritMontijn/UniversalProbeFinder"

 If you clone this repository with the desktop app, it will automatically include the submodule.
 If you download a zip-packaged release or the MCR version, it also includes the submodule.

 ## Using the Universal Probe Finder without a MATLAB license
 For those who do not have a MATLAB license, we provide a MATLAB Runtime (MCR) installer for the Universal Probe Finder.
-You won't have to spend any money, but you'll unfortunately still have to download and install a some support packages (approximately 1.9 GB).
+You won't have to spend any money, but you'll still have to download and install a some support packages (approximately 1.9 GB).
 The web installer can be downloaded under "Releases".

 ## Atlases
 The Universal Probe Finder can use multiple atlases.
 At this time, the Universal Probe Finder supports the following atlases out-of-the-box:\